Na Hyesŏk: Career

 In 1919, she participated in the March 1st Movement against Japanese rule.
 She was jailed for this.

-In 1920 Na, along with Kim Iryeop and ten men, participated the coterie literary magazine Pyeho.
+In 1920 Na, along with Kim Iryeop and ten men, contributed to the coterie literary magazine Pyeho.
 Early in the 1920s, both Kim and Na contributed a series of articles to the first magazine for Korean women, called Sinyoja, or "New Woman", on the subject of improving Korean women's clothing.
 They argued for a more functional and practical outfit for Korean women to help improve their hygiene, health, and self-image, and denounced traditional Korean dresses which were designed with no consideration for women's physical comfort, protection, and convenience.

-On April 10, 1920, Na married Kim Woo-young, in Jeongdong wedding hall, Seoul.
+On April 10, 1920, Na married Kim Woo-young (1886–1958) in Jeongdong Wedding Hall, Seoul.
+He was a graduate of Kyoto Imperial University who worked as a lawyer before becoming a diplomat for the Japanese Ministry of Foreign Affairs.
 On March 18, 1921, Na had her first exhibition of paintings and the first exhibition by a Korean woman painter in Seoul.
 In 1923, Na attracted much attention for her essay "Thoughts on becoming a mother," in which she criticized her husband for leaving child-rearing entirely up to her.

+In 1926, Na continued her habit of writing about topics unconventional for her time when she contributed articles to the Chosun Ilbo under the title "While creating an art exhibition entry".
+In them, she described her attitude towards painting, specifically remarking how uterine inflammation made it more difficult for her to paint, so that from winter to spring she was unable to draw "more than a couple of pages".